Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 console.log("Hello there");

 const madeAPromise = new Promise((resolve, reject) => {
-  // this could have been a database or api call const result = true;
+  // this could have been a database or API call const result = true;

   /* on completion resolve promise with a value */